joesanfilippo/rtd_ontime_departure/README.md

 It looks like 99.5% of my data falls within (-20, 20) minutes so I zoomed in there to get a better idea of the distribution.
 There is definitely a normal distribution here with a slight left skew as vehicles are more often slightly late than slightly early.
 Overall though, this gives me a good idea of where my departure times will fall for the dataset.

 ### Null Hypotheses
-If we use the 2019Q3 goal (86% Total, 86% Bus, 90% Light Rail) for our Null Hypothesis, we can see that COVID-19 and the RTD driver shortage of 2020 had significant impacts to the on-time departure rate.
-The P Value for each of our route types is below our stated $\alpha = 0.01$, which means we can reject the Null Hypothesis that RTD's on-time departure rate during the measure time period was not 86% or greater.
+If we use the 2019Q3 goals (86% System, 90% Light Rail, 86% Bus) for our Null Hypothesis, we can see that COVID-19 and the RTD driver shortage of 2020 had significant impacts to the on-time departure rate.
+The p-value for each of our route types is below our stated $\alpha = 0.01$, which means we can **reject the Null Hypothesis that RTD's on-time departure rate during the measured time period was 86% or greater**.

 ![Null Hypothesis](images/original_null_hypothesis.png)

 ### Alternate Hypothesis
+For each of our experiments, you can see that the alternate hypothesis distribution is well below the critical value ($\large \alpha \large$=0.01) which results in a very little chance of Type I or Type II Errors.

 ![Alternate Hypothesis](images/original_alt_hypothesis.png)